jassielof/cargit/README.md

 ### Build Cache Preservation

 The `target/` directory is preserved across updates.
 Cargo's incremental compilation means only changed code is recompiled.

+- [ ]: Set a unified target/build directory for all binaries for more efficient disk usage